gkide/xmake/README.md

 - `CONFIG_CMD`, The project config command, can be missing
 - `BUILD_CMD`, The project build command, can be missing
 - `INSTALL_CMD`, The project install command, can be missing

+## `PrebuildInstall(NAME ...)` Prebuild Binary Download & Install

+- `NAME` The prebuild binary name, will be cmake top target, can not missing

+- `SKIP`, Skip prebuild binary download & install if true
+- `REPO`,  Download prebuild binary repo, patch and install
+- `TARBALL`, Download prebuild binary tarball, extract, patch and install

+- `URL`, The prebuild binary tarball or repo URL to download, can NOT missing
+- `PATCH_CMD`, The prebuild binary patch command, can be missing
+- `INSTALL_CMD`, The prebuild binary install command, can NOT missing

+- `VERSION`, The prebuild binary version, can not missing
+- `SHA256`, The prebuild binary SHA256 for tarball checking, can not missing